dkempen/degiromatic/README.md

 ```

 Be aware that if the `/data` directory is not volume mapped, it will disable session token caching and file logging.
-If the volume mapping is configured, this option can be enabled with full app functionality.
+If the volume mapping is configured, this option can be enabled with full tool functionality.

 ### Drop Linux capabilities